naheim/rTutorials/manipulatedf.md

 Holland, S.M.
 (2017).
 A Short R Tutorial. [http://strata.uga.edu/software/pdf/Rtutorial.pdf](http://strata.uga.edu/software/pdf/Rtutorial.pdf).
 [A great general introduction to R].

+Zaffos, A. An Introduction to R. A great tutorial with quizzes created for the UW-Madison paleobiology course by Andrew Zaffos. [https://github.com/aazaff/startLearn.R](https://github.com/aazaff/startLearn.R)

 R for Palaeontologists.
 A series of short R tutorials created by members of the UK-based Palaeontological Association (PalAss for short). [https://www.palass.org/publications/newsletter/r-palaeontologists](https://www.palass.org/publications/newsletter/r-palaeontologists).

 ~~Hunt, G. Data Analysis in Paleontology using R. [http://paleobiology.si.edu/staff/individuals/hunt.cfm](http://paleobiology.si.edu/staff/individuals/hunt.cfm).
-[Powerpoint slides from a course Gene teaches, a good introduction with paleontological examples].~~ Sadly this appears to have been dissapeared from the Internet. :disappointed:
+[Powerpoint slides from a course Gene teaches, a good introduction with paleontological examples].~~ Sadly this appears to have been disappeared from the Internet. :disappointed:

 StackOverflow. [http://stackoverflow.com/questions/tagged/?tagnames=r](http://stackoverflow.com/questions/tagged/?tagnames=r).
 [A great resource for getting answers to your technical questions.
 Typing your question into Google frequently returns StackOverflow answers—it is the best online resource for specific questions].